-Course Code course title L T P S C
+Course Code COURSE TITLE L T P S C

 25MG201005 LEGAL ASPECTS OF BUSINESS 3 - - - 3

 Pre-Requisite -

 Anti-Requisite -

 Co-Requisite -

-COURSE DESCRIPTION: The course aims at providing fundamental legal knowledge and exposure to the statutory provisions and practices in the field of Business Laws.
-It focuses on the basic legal aspects of Business Laws, with special attention to Contract acts, Negotiable instruments act, Sale of Goods Act, Partnership Act, Formation of company the role of Board of Directors not only business apart from ESG, consumer protection act , RTI , ethical practices for the effective and efficient achievement of business goals.
-The course aims to provide an understanding of basic commercial laws and its implications which affect the business decisions in the changing global scenario.
+COURSE DESCRIPTION: The course aims to provide fundamental legal knowledge and exposure to the statutory provisions and practices in the field of Business Laws.
+It focuses on the basic legal aspects of Business Laws, with special attention to Contract Acts, Negotiable Instruments Act, Sale of Goods Act, Partnership Act, Formation of Company, the role of Board of Directors, not only business apart from ESG, Consumer Protection Act, RTI, ethical practices for the effective and efficient achievement of business goals.
+The course aims to provide an understanding of basic commercial laws and their implications, which affect business decisions in the changing global scenario.